JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 At some point—when I got bored doing whatever I was doing—I decided to go into Speedway Drugs to take a break and browse the toy rack.

 I walked inside and waved to Jack the pharmacist behind the counter.
 He was a nice guy and I was personally proud to have the same name as someone as important as the pharmacist at the local corner drug store.
+It’s like I was a part of a special little “Jack” club.

 I walked up to the toy aisle and checked out the rack.
 They always had a decent selection of cheap stuff.
 And today, I spotted something right up my alley: Some Civil War toy soldiers.
 One pack of Union soldiers and another pack of Confederate soldiers.